amiyasahu/amiyasahu.github.io/about.md

   This is my personal website where I write few stuff which could be useful for other developers .
 </p>

-In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
-It's made by [@mdo](https://twitter.com/mdo).
+Poole is an upstanding and effective butler that helps you build Jekyll themes.
+This website is running on [Lanyon theme](http://lanyon.getpoole.com/) made by [@mdo](https://twitter.com/mdo).

 Thanks for reading!